Wildspark and Rise Up triumph to be crowned winners of the 2020 Blue Peter Book Awards

 Judges for the 2020 award included TV Presenter and Actress Meryl Fernandes, the award-winning poet, performer and author Joseph Coelho, publishing booktuber expert Jean Menzies and Blue Peter Editor and non-voting chair Ellen Evans.

 Author: Amanda Li Illustrator: Amy Blackwell designed by Kim Hankinson and Jack Clucas

-This is a fantastic and inspiring book, sharing the stories of normal kids from across the world and their amazing achievements.
+A fantastic and inspiring book, sharing the stories of normal kids from across the world and their amazing achievements.
 After the biographical information, there are interesting suggestions for activities based on that child’s message or passion.

 Author: Vashti Hardy